The following is a quick review of Christine – Directed by Antonio Campos

 I had been looking forward to Christine for quite some time.
 I am a big fan of Rebecca Hall and this looked like it was going to be her big breakthrough performance.
 As we know now – at the time of writing – more than a year after its premiere at the Sundance Film Festival, this film didn’t act as the springboard I imagined it would.
 The largest awards show that recognized the film were the Independent Spirit Awards, but Hall did not receive the nomination she, honestly, deserved.

-This isn’t the first – and probably won’t be the last – time that a sublime performance is given in a film unworthy of being associated with it.
+This isn’t the first – and probably won’t be the last – time that a sublime performance is given in a film that, as a whole, is nowhere near as compelling.
 And that is, honestly, the feeling I’m left with here.
 Although it isn’t a bad film, it is an underwhelming biographical film that is elevated immensely by its leading woman’s performance as a news reporter that I wish this film wanted to understand better.

 6.5 out of 10